Staff and Advisors

-Hannah appreciates serving as an advisor at North Park because she believes that in the School of Adult Learning, “our students are not numbers, but people.
+Hannah appreciates serving as an advisor at North Park because she believes that in the School of Professional Studies, “our students are not numbers, but people.
 All of my students are worthy of individual attention.”
 As an instructor for the personal development class, she enjoys seeing students explore their faith as something that can lead to better physical and mental health.

 She received an MA in Christian ministry from North Park, and her BA in history with an emphasis in Latin America from Princeton University.